Knowing the restrictions and flying opportunities using this license is essential if you have a private pilot license or are willing to get one.

-A private pilot has the privilege of flying into all classes of airspace except for Class A.
+A private pilot is privileged to fly into all classes of airspace except for Class A.

-Class A airspace will permit a private pilot to fly in and out of the private pilot is instrument rated.
+Class A airspace will permit a private pilot to fly in and out of the remote pilot if instrument rated.

-Without an instrument rating, a pilot is not allowed entry into class A airspace.
+Without an instrument rating, a pilot cannot enter class A airspace.

-Even if the single try to violate the law and enter the Class A airspace, I can assure you the Civil Aviation Body will properly ground the individual pilot.
+Even if one tries to violate the law and enter Class A airspace, I can assure you the Civil Aviation Body will properly ground the individual pilot.